shdlabs/SSTorytime/docs/N4L.md

 We see that language is used and abused in fluid ways, so we need more discipline in thinking about what the functions of terms are.

+## Even Spock fell afoul of logic

+Depending on your background in sciences or humanities, you will almost certainly think very differently about how meaning arises.
+Those of us in the natural sciences are trained to think "logically" or "rationally".
+Those in humanities are apt to draw analogies and play loose and fast with meanings.
+Both of these habits have their usage, but they are only strategies for inference.
+Neither is right or wrong, and both can be misunderstood.

+If we aim to write about universal truth for all humanity, we have a communication problem of great delicacy to solve.
+If, on the other hand, our goal in modelling is to remind ourselves of how we think about something, to develop and evolve our own meaning, then we have no responsibility to be accountable to others in our choice of strategy.
+Indeed, we should be fairly suspicious of someone telling us how we *must* do it.

+Be clear: this is **not** an argument that right and wrong do not exist.
+It's a statement that **language** is a utility that can and is used in various ways.
+If we are flexible, we can learn from that.
+If we are inflexible, we will simply be confused about the difference between intent and truth.

+When we come to **the hard problem of context**, there are many more pitfalls to modelling, so it's best not to make things harder than they need to be in the beginning.
+The lesson, I believe, as a pedagog is to not allow perfect be a barrier to progress.

+*You can and *should* revisit and modify your choices over and over again, because it's exactly the process that contributes to learning, not the putting of things in boxes for an archive you never revisit.*

 ## Examples and pitfalls in modelling